Kavya2905/Salary-Prediction/README.md

 # Salary-Prediction

-A person's salary is predicted from years of experience using linear regression.
+A person's salary can be predicted from years of experience using linear regression.